-Browsing through the isles at an upscale Italian grocer in midtown Toronto, I stumbled upon a powdered formula labeled “Sun Mylk.”
+Browsing through the aisles at an upscale Italian grocer in midtown Toronto, I stumbled upon a powdered formula labeled “Sun Mylk.”
 Intrigued, I looked at the ingredients only to realize it was in fact a powdered version of our good old haldi doodh in fancy packaging.
 “Drink haldi doodh.
 Haldi is a natural antibiotic, it will make you feel better,” my khala would tell me, whenever I would get sick while in college in the US.
 Dorm room or hostel living is known to incapacitate one’s culinary ventures, but it still never stopped me from simmering milk with turmeric in a pan in the communal kitchen on my dorm’s floor.
 At that time, my American roommates would not understand why I was defaulting to drinking this smelly, earthy yellow concoction instead of going for the Nyquil.

 Article Image